stevana/stateful-pbt-with-fakes/README.md

 gives back the original list, i.e. $reverse(reverse(xs)) \equiv xs$.

 * Involution, and other common properties

+   7   │ Before we get into how to apply property-based testing (PBT) to stateful 8   │ systems, lets recall what PBT of pure programs looks like.
+Here are a few 9   │ typical examples:
+  10   │
+  11   │ - `forall (xs : List Int). reverse (reverse xs) == xs`
+  12   │ - `forall (i : Input). deserialise (serialise i) == i`
+  13   │ - `forall (xs : List Int). sort (sort xs) == sort xs`
+  14   │ - `forall (i j k : Int). (i + j) + k == i + (j + k)`
+  15   │ - `forall (x : Int, xs : List Int). member x (insert x xs) && not (member x (remove x xs))` 16   │
+  17   │ The idea is that we quantify over some inputs (left-hand side of the `.` above) 18   │ which the PBT library will instantiate to random values before checking the 19   │ property (right-hand side).
+In effect the PBT library will generate unit tests, 20   │ e.g. the list `[1, 2, 3]` can be generated and reversing that list twice will 21   │ give back the same list.
+How many unit tests are generated can be controlled via 22   │ a parameter of the PBT library.
+  23   │
+  24   │ Typical properties to check for include: involution (reverse example above), 25   │ inverses (serialise example), idempotency (sort example), associativity 26   │ (addition example), axioms of abstract datatypes (member example) etc. Readers 27   │ familiar with discrete math might also notice the structural similarity of PBT 28   │ with proof by induction, in a sense: the more unit tests we generate the closer 29   │ we come to approximating proof by induction (not quite true but could be a 30   │ helpful analogy for now, we'll come back to this later).

 * Most tutorials on property-based testing only cover testing pure functions